House Manager (3 FT) - $1500 Sign-on Bonus + Retention Bonus after 120 days

 PVH employment application required.
 Job offer contingent upon background check and pre-employment physical.

-Current Maine nursing license required, BSN preferred.
+Current State of Maine Registered Nurse license required, BSN preferred.
 Ability to problem solve; critical thinking skills; effective verbal and written communication skills.
 Knowledge base to include nursing assessment and skills for all age groups from neonate to geriatrics.
 BLS, ACLS, PALS, TNCC and STABLE certifications required.
 Two years of recent progressively responsible leadership experience preferred.

 PVH has a Section 125 Cafeteria Benefits Plan and pays a portion of the cost of our health plan, dental, basic life and disability insurance for employees with 30+ authorized hours, and provides partial subsidy for dependent health insurance.
 Part-time employees are eligible to receive dental, life, and disability coverage and are eligible to participate in the health insurance plan.
 Other benefits include a 403(b) plan and earned time off accrual